misoboute/instmeas/README.md

 more CPU cores allow the CPU to interleave execution of instructions that don't depend on one another and perform them faster.
 This can be seen from smaller measurement results for CPUs with 8-12 cores than those with only two.
-This effect might be countered by removing listing repetitions.
-This way, the concurrency fences at the beginning and end of each run cycle might help.
+This effect might be countered by designing the measurement listing such that every instruction depends on the result of the last one.
+This way, the processor will have less opportunity for interleaving independent instructions and the instructions will more likely be executed sequentially.
-We can increase the number of run repetitions to get a better average instead.

 ## Details
 The functions that measure the runtime of a single CPU instruction are declared